lnguyenh/fordibot/README.md

 . ./venv/bin/activate
 pip install -r requirements.txt
 ```

 ### Install wkhtmltopdf
 This bot uses the python library `imgkit` to convert html to images.
 It relies on the well known lightweight program called `wkhtmltopdf` to be installed.
 Instructions about how to install `wkhtmltopdf`can be found here: https://pypi.org/project/imgkit/

 ### Configuration
 You need to create a file called `.env` at the root of this project.
 Its content should look like:
 ```
 DISCORD_TOKEN="SOME_TOKEN"
 FORTNITE_IO_KEY="SOME_API_KEY"
 ```
+Check the file `settings.py` for more configuration parameters.
+Look for lines containing `os.getenv()`

 ### Run the program
 ```
 . ./venv/bin/activate